 Where is Venice, Italy?

 Venice is located in the North East of Italy, in the middle of the Venetian Lagoon at the end of the Adriatic Sea.
-Venice, called Venezia in Italy, is entirely surrounded by salt water and run through by canals.
+Venice, called Venezia in Italian, is entirely surrounded by water and crossed by hundred of canals.

 How old is Venice, Italy?